-The TCJA creates seven income tax brackets for individuals ranging from 10% to 37% that generally apply at higher thresholds than current law.
-For example, the highest 37% rate applies to joint return filer incomes above \$600,000, instead of the highest 39.6% rate that applies to incomes above \$470,700 under pre-TCJA law.
-The maximum 20% rate that applies to long-term capital gains and qualified dividend income is unchanged, as is the 3.8% Medicare tax on net investment income.
+The TCJA created seven income tax brackets for individuals ranging from 10% to 37% that generally apply at higher thresholds than current law.
+For example, the highest 37% rate applies to joint return filer incomes above \$600,000, instead of the highest 39.6% rate that applied to incomes above \$470,700 under pre-TCJA law.
+The maximum 20% rate that applies to long-term capital gains and qualified dividend income and the 3.8% Medicare tax on net investment income remain unchanged.

-The TCJA also eliminates personal exemptions, but nearly doubles the standard deduction for most individuals (for example, the standard deduction for joint return filers rises from \$12,700 in 2017 to \$24,000 upon the TCJA's effectiveness).
-The TCJA also eliminates many itemized deductions, limits individual deductions for state and local income, property and sales taxes (other than those paid in a trade or business) to \$10,000 collectively for joint return filers (with a special provision to prevent 2017 deductions for prepayment of 2018 taxes), and limits the amount of new acquisition indebtedness on principal or second residences for which mortgage interest deductions are available to \$750,000.
-Interest deductions for new home equity debt are eliminated.
-Charitable deductions are generally preserved.
-The phaseout of itemized deductions based on income is eliminated.
+The TCJA also eliminated personal exemptions, but nearly doubled the standard deduction for most individuals (for example, the standard deduction for joint return filers rose from \$12,700 in 2017 to \$24,000 in 2018).
+The TCJA also eliminated many itemized deductions, limits individual deductions for state and local income, property and sales taxes (other than those paid in a trade or business) to \$10,000, collectively, for joint return filers, and limits the amount of new acquisition indebtedness on principal or second residences for which mortgage interest deductions are available to \$750,000.
+Interest deductions for new home equity debt were eliminated.
+Charitable deductions were generally preserved.
+The phaseout of itemized deductions based on income was eliminated.

-The TCJA does not eliminate the individual alternative minimum tax, but it raises the exemption and exemption phaseout threshold for application of the tax.
+The TCJA did not eliminate the individual alternative minimum tax, but it raised the exemption and exemption phaseout threshold for application of the tax.

-These individual income tax changes are generally effective beginning in 2018, but without further legislation, they will sunset after 2025.
+These individual income tax changes were generally effective beginning in 2018, but without further legislation, they will sunset after 2025.